hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 needs of society as a whole.
 We need hiking classes to act as an intake mechanism, drawing students into the field and equipping them to explore.
+And maybe we just want them to enjoy the natural world!
+This is a statement about *value* rather than *utility*.

 Some students seem to have a natural yen for walking.
 They can walk faster, and for longer distances; some hike outside of